 Experience the Program!

-Join our Virtual Information Session on April 4
+Join our Information Day on October 27

 On March 13, the Koblenz Chamber of Industry and Commerce (IHK) honored WHU alumni Philip Harms, Till Oltmanns and Tim Willmann with honorable mention at the IHK University Award 2018.

 Harms and Oltmanns received the award for their bachelor’s thesis on “Technological Innovation and the Future of Senior Care.”
 Tim Willmann’s award was received in recognition of his bachelor’s thesis on “The Role of Lobbyism for Industry Development.”

 In their thesis, Harms and Oltmanns investigated the prospects of voice-controlled systems in the senior care market via a series of interviews with leading care experts and voice-based technology acceptance with senior citizens.
 The bachelor students identified that such systems, although positively rated by the majority, face severe obstacles due to the German care market’s infrastructure and issues related to data security.
 Nonetheless, care institution managers have to become aware of technological innovation that might significantly affect the elderly care market.

 The two students, who graduated from WHU in 2017, wrote their thesis at the Chair of Technology and Innovation Management.
 They were supervised by Professor Dr. Holger Ernst, Peter M. Bican, and Carsten Guderian.
 The two WHU graduates became so intrigued with the potential of technological innovations in senior care that they founded their own startup Afilio - Gesellschaft für Vorsorge mbH last year.